nickbalestra/nickbalestra.github.io/_drafts/observables-pt2.md

 description: by reimplementing part of the tc39 proposal
 ---

-## This post is part of a series in which I write about observables.
-In my previous article we went ahead [writing an observable from scratch](http://nick.balestra.ch/2016/Understanding-the-observable-type/) in order to fully understand it.
-This time I'll be exploring how to create observables from values, arrays, dom events and promises.
+## In my previous post we went ahead [writing an observable from scratch](http://nick.balestra.ch/2016/Understanding-the-observable-type/) in order to fully understand it.
+This time we'll be exploring how to create observables from values, arrays, dom events and promises.

 ***